As you discover more about WordPress, you may occasionally come across references to the term blogroll.

 Categories & Target

-After typing in link details, select a Category and Target for the new link …
+After typing in link details, select a Category and Target for the link …

-In the Categories section, select a link category you’ve already added, or click on ’+ Add New Category’ to add a new category.
+In the Categories section, select a link category you’ve already added, or click on ’+ Add New Category’ to create a new category link.

-Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify how you want the link to open when a visitor clicks on it:
+Also, select a target frame radio button for your link in the Target section.
+This lets you specify where your link should open when visitors click on it:

-- _blank means that a separate browser window will open up to display the content for that link.
-Your visitor can access the information without leaving your page
+- _blank means that a new window will open up in their browser to display the information associated with the link.

-- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your browser window instead.
+- _none means that when visitors click on the link, they will exit your site and a new website or page will load in your browser window instead.

-- _top opens links at the top level of the frame system if you’re using frames.
-Don’t worry about this option if you don’t use frames, or if you don’t know what frames are.
+- _top opens the link at the top level of the frame system if you’re using frames.
+Ignore this option if you don’t use frames, or if you don’t know what frames are.

 Link Relationship XFN

-Link Relationship (XFN) – XFN stands for XML Friends Network – lets you define your relationship with the linked person.
-For example, if you work with Lisa Smith and you link to her blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) allows you to define your relationship with the linked person.
+For example, if you work with Ashley Gould and you link to her blog, you would probably tick co-worker or colleague.

 XFN relationships are optional.
-You can leave everything in this section blank and your links will still work.
-XFN makes your links more understandable to some sites and search engines that use this information.
+You can leave everything in this section blank and all of your links will work just fine.
+Defining relationships with XFN makes the links defined on your site more understandable to some sites and search engines that use this information.

-rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute defines what relationship exists between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Separate multiple ‘rel’ keywords with spaces.
+rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
+The rel attribute is used to define what relationship exists between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, enter nofollow into this field.

 To learn more about XFN, visit the site below: